hmathurdminc/smartcitypoc/README.md

 #  *** APPENDIX B - PROJECT SCENARIOS***

 Produce a reusable neighborhood model including data input, documented algorithms and dataoutputs utilizing Microsoft Azure.
 The model should include a visual dashboard that provides ananalysis of the data.

+We decomposed the scenario provided into two hypothetical use cases as described below.
+1. Develop a [Neighborhood Model](https://github.com/smartcitypoc/smartcitypoc/tree/master/Neighborhood-Model) based on available datasets from the City of Denver demographic data to predict crime.
+2. Develop real-time analytics leveraging Azure Stream Analytics based on events produced by IoT devices such as weather sensors, traffic signals etc. to analyze and improve security, safety and well-being of Denver citizens.

 --We decomposed the scenarios .....
 1. Link for Neighborhood model and example source code 2.Link for Stream Analytics and example source code